 In order to have a more effectively search for rare objects, this paper proposes a search scheme which combines the degree and the object number of neighbors to obtain a forward decision.
 Experimental results show that this strategy has good search efficiency for rare objects.
-Each node in the network keeps the object number r and the degree k of its neighbors. $j_r$ and $j_k$ represent the object number and the degree of neighbor node j, respectively.
-When a node i forwards the query to neighbor j, the forwarding probability $Pr{ij}$ and $Pk{ij}$ based on the object number and the degree of neighbor, respectively.
+Each node in the network keeps the object number r and the degree k of its neighbors. j_r and j_k represent the object number and the degree of neighbor node j, respectively.
+When a node i forwards the query to neighbor j, the forwarding probability Pr{ij} and Pk{ij} based on the object number and the degree of neighbor, respectively, are defined by